 Adult fleas live on animals.
 They’re permanent parasites and rarely leave after acquiring a host.
 Once feeding begins, fleas become dependent on host blood.
 They’ll die within 4 days of being removed from the animal.
-Additionally, without continual feeding, females can’t lay eggs.
+Also, without continual feeding, females can’t lay eggs.

 Fleas prefer living on the back, neck, and ventral (underside) regions of dogs and cats.
 It’s rare to find fleas on legs or tails.
 The host’s grooming habits influence where fleas live.